Erica_Fischbach.png

 ACADEMY DIRECTOR

-Ms. Fischbach began her training in Ballet and Highland Dance with Theresa Bullard’s Kalamazoo Ballet Company at the age of seven.
-When she was 12, her family moved to Milwaukee, where she studied on scholarship at the Milwaukee Ballet under the direction of Ted Kivett and Basil Thompson, and trained privately with former Israeli Ballet principal Mariana Sachs Laufer.
-At 15, Ms. Fischbach was awarded a scholarship to attend the North Carolina School of the Arts for three years where she studied primarily with Balanchine’s muse Melissa Hayden, American Ballet Theatre’s Fanchon Cordell, and Ballet Russe’s Duncan Noble.
+Ms. Fischbach began her training at the age of seven with Theresa Bullard’s Kalamazoo Ballet Company.
+She later studied on scholarship at Milwaukee Ballet and trained privately with Mariana Sachs Laufer.
+At 15, she was awarded a scholarship to attend UNCSA, where she trained under legendary artists including Melissa Hayden, Fanchon Cordell, and Duncan Noble.